kubeflow/website/content/docs/ibm/install-kubeflow.md

       [IBM Cloud documentation](https://console.bluemix.net/docs/containers/cs_regions.html#regions-and-zones)
       or via `ibmcloud cs regions`.
     - `CLUSTER_ZONE` can be any zone that is available in the specified region above.
-You can get a list of all avaible locations from the [IBM Cloud documentation](https://console.bluemix.net/docs/containers/cs_regions.html#zones) or by using `ibmcloud cs zones` after you set the region by using `ibmcloud cs region-set $CLUSTER_REGION`.
+You can get a list of all available locations from the [IBM Cloud documentation](https://console.bluemix.net/docs/containers/cs_regions.html#zones) or by using `ibmcloud cs zones` after you set the region by using `ibmcloud cs region-set $CLUSTER_REGION`.